What to bring

 In extreme cases, we will happily try to reschedule the trip or provide a full refund.
 Rough weather isn’t fun for us either!

 Whilst on the water, our focus is on searching for and catching fish.
-We do relocate to sheltered waters and take a break for meals.
+We do not relocate to sheltered waters and take a break for meals.
 That’s not to say we don’t eat well.
 Our menu has been carefully fine-tuned to ensure all meals are of high quality, yet easily consumed while fishing.

-- Lunch – Salad and meat wraps along with fresh fish when time permits
+- Lunch – Salad and meat wraps

 *Note catering can vary and dietary requirements are always taken into consideration.